Sea-Tac air traffic controller faced ‘one in a million’ scenario with stolen plane

 But negotiating with a ground-crew member flying upside down above Puget Sound is normally not part of the job description.
 Yet that was the scenario Friday night, after Horizon Air employee Richard Russell somehow managed to take off in an empty plane.

-For more than an hour, an as-yet-unnamed air traffic controller coolly sought to reason with Russell, until he crashed into sparsely populated Ketron Island.
+An as-yet-unnamed air traffic controller coolly sought to reason with Russell, until he crashed into sparsely populated Ketron Island.
 Two Portland-based F-15 fighter jets were scrambled to tail him.

 “I spent more than 30 years controlling airplanes, and I never had that happen,” said Randy Bachmann, a retired controller who spent nearly 20 years handling traffic at Sea-Tac.
 “I had baggage carts blow across taxiways and other things happen.
 But I never had a rogue airplane.
 That’s one in a million.”